twitter-archive/kestrel/README.md

 `daemon`, a standard daemonizer for Linux, but also available [here](http://libslack.org/daemon/) for all common unix platforms.

-The created archive `kestrel-VERSION.tar.bz2` can be expanded into a place like `/usr/local` (or wherever you like) and executed within its own folder as a self-contained package.
-All dependent jars are included, and the startup script loads things from relative paths.
+The created archive `kestrel-VERSION.zip` can be expanded into a place like `/usr/local` (or wherever you like) and executed within its own folder as a self-contained package.
+All dependent jars are included.
+The current startup script, however, assumes that kestrel has been deployed to `/usr/local/kestrel/current` (e.g., as if by capistrano), and the startup script loads kestrel from that path.

 The default configuration puts logfiles into `/var/log/kestrel/` and queue journal files into `/var/spool/kestrel/`.